 - Combinations of these growth habits also occur.
-Annual bluegrass is a bunch grass that also produces stolons.
+Annual bluegrass is a bunchgrass that also produces stolons.
 Bermudagrass and Zoysiagrass produce both rhizomes and stolons.

-Structures of Grass Plants
+Structures of grass plants

-A mature, unmowed grass plant is composed of leaves, roots, stems, and a seed head.
+A mature, unmowed grass plant is composed of leaves, roots, stems and a seed head.
 Some grass species do not have stolons or rhizomes.
 Mowed grasses typically lack flower stems and seed heads.

 Horizontal stems begin to form in the crown and develop into rhizomes or stolons.
 Rhizomes grow below ground for a short distance, then rise to the soil surface to form new shoots.
 Rhizomes produce growing points, called nodes, which give rise to roots and shoots forming new ‘daughter’ plants.
-Rhizomes are usually white and are a desirable trait in turfgrasses because they allow plants to send new shoots into areas that are thin or damaged by traffic, drought, or disease.
-Kentucky bluegrass is the premier grass used for installation of new sod in the northern U.S. because its rhizomes allow turf to ‘knit’ and hold together as the sod is cut, rolled, and lifted.
+Rhizomes are usually white and are a desirable trait in turfgrasses because they allow plants to send new shoots into areas that are thin or damaged by traffic, drought or disease.
+Kentucky bluegrass is the premier grass used for the installation of new sod in the northern U.S. because its rhizomes allow turf to ‘knit’ and hold together as the sod is cut, rolled and lifted.
 It is also desirable in athletic fields because the rhizomes provide superior footing for athletes.

-Stolons grow above-ground and form nodes which give rise to new plants.
+Stolons grow above-ground and form nodes that give rise to new plants.
 Stolons are green and can creep over other established grasses and bare spots in lawns, often forming circular patches.
 New shoots are produced from nodes or from tips of the stolon as it turns upward.
-Stoloniferous cool-season turfgrasses (creeping bentgrass and rough bluegrass) can become very troublesome weeds if mixed with other lawn grasses since they form light-colored, circular patches as they creep over the more desirable turfgrasses.
+Stoloniferous, cool-season turfgrasses (creeping bentgrass and rough bluegrass) can become very troublesome weeds if mixed with other lawn grasses since they form light-colored, circular patches as they creep over the more desirable turfgrasses.

 The growing point (meristematic tissue) that gives rise to leaves is located in the crown at the base of the stem.
 The fact that grass leaves begin to grow from the base of the plant is the main reason why grass blades can be mowed without sustaining serious injury.